Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Conclusions

 By considering local correlation thresholds, basis sets, and different methods, we can draw conclusions on their scaling behavior.
 For local orbital approximations of the coupled-cluster method, only the tightest threshold settings (vvTight for LNO-CCSD(T) and DOMOPT=vTight for PNO-LCCSD(T)) achieve near-canonical-CCSD(T) accuracy.
 Overall, the basis set limit for the slopes is much quicker accomplished than for the intercepts, making calculations of slopes computationally less demanding.

-In general, the polyacene and coronene systems behave quite similarly, even if for the latter, as the system size grows explosively like the number of rings in radially fused polycyclic aromatic hydrocarbons, \emph{viz.} $1\rightarrow 7\rightarrow 19\rightarrow 37$.
+In general, the polyacene and coronene systems behave quite similarly, even if for the latter, as the system size grows quadratically (specifically, $3x^2 - 3x + 1$) like the number of rings in radially fused polycyclic aromatic hydrocarbons, \emph{viz.} $1\rightarrow 7\rightarrow 19\rightarrow 37$.

-Finally, we are able to show that for the parallel displaced coronene dimer the higher-order triples are antibonding, which bring CCSDT interaction energies closer to DMC, whereas CCSDT(Q) tends to get back closer to the CCSD(T) method, with the final value being slightly closer to the CCSD(T) than the DMC value, reconfirming our previous results.
+Finally, we are able to show that for the parallel displaced coronene dimer the higher-order triples are antibonding, which bring CCSDT interaction energies closer to DMC, whereas CCSDT(Q) tends to get back closer to the CCSD(T) method, with the final value being closer to the CCSD(T) than the DMC value, reconfirming our previous results.